 Cast size: 4 Male, 3 Female, 1 M/F

-Macbeth is Thane of Scotland.
-His wife is inthane.
-So is the witch, who suffers from multiple personality syndrome.
-So is Duncan, who gets poisoned with hemlock, gets trampled by a horse, chokes on a tic-tac, gets trampled by a horse, gets stabbed fifty-three times, gets trampled by a horse, gets bludgeoned by a rubber chicken, gets dragged by a horse–and still he keeps coming back for more.
+Macbeth is Thane of Scotland, his wife is inthane, and the witch suffers from multiple personality syndrome.
+Duncan gets poisoned with hemlock, gets trampled by a horse, chokes on a tic-tac, gets stabbed fifty-three times, gets bludgeoned by a rubber chicken, gets dragged by a horse–and still he keeps coming back for more.

 THE MANNING OF THE DUDE

 Cast size: 2 Male, 3 Female, Extras M/F